Disclaimer

 This post is based on my own research from authoritative sites, it is my interpretation.

 There is constant discussion about the effects of serotonin-producing tumours and issues of depression, anxiety, and ‘rage’.
 However, it’s a really complex issue for laypeople and I have no intention of trying to resolve it in this article.
-However, it’s clear to me from listening and reading these discussions in patient forums for many years, that most of the discussion appears to be based on years of unsubstantiated and unmoderated debate inside patient forums without professional input.
+It’s clear to me from listening and reading these discussions in patient forums for many years, that most of the discussion appears to be based on years of unsubstantiated and unmoderated debate inside patient forums without professional input.
 This is not an attempt to bash patient leaders and forum administrators, because a full understanding of these issues needs a much wider moderation.
 I’ve spent a considerable time researching and analysing what science is known and I can tell you now that the behaviour of serotonin in the human body is not entirely tied down.
 I can also tell you that trying to work this out as a layperson is like walking through treacle but it does need to be explained in layman’s terms if possible.
 There’s a lot of science behind it and some of this science is not 100% confirmed, and some of it is theoretical based on scientific opinion.
 This is therefore an opinion post and not the professional input I referred to above.
 One thing I noticed is that many authors discussing serotonin do not specify whether they mean all serotonin or just peripheral or brain components – this leads to great confusion for lay person researchers.
 But understanding how both components work and what they are responsible for, helps work out what the authors mean (and what they don’t mean).

 It’s about Serotonin, right?